 HDRI is short for High Dynamic Range Image.
 Digital cameras only have a limited dynamic range — that’s why some areas of a photo appear darker than they do in real life.
 HDRIs give photo editors a chance to brighten the corners and create an image that looks more natural.

-The HDRI format is commonly associated with image editing programs like Adobe Photoshop.
+The HDRI format is commonly associated with image editing programmes like Adobe Photoshop.
 It’s a raster-based file type — built from pixels — and is typically 32-bit in size.

 History of the HDRI file.